Profit sharing with heterogeneous entrepreneurial prowess

 Título de Volume

-This paper analyses the impact of the compulsory adoption of profit sharing on the incentives that individuals face to set up their own business.
-It presents a model of capital accumulation in which individuals are equally skilled to be workers but differ in their abilities to manage a firm.
-It is shown that the mandatory imposition of profit sharing can inhibit entrepreneurial initiatives, reducing the number of firms in operation, the aggregate output and the economy's long run capital stock.
-It is also shown an example where, despite its deleterious consequences. mandatory profit sharing could be introduced in a democratic society if this choice were put to vote.
+This paper analyzes the impact of profit sharing on the incentives that individuals face to set up their own business.
+It presents a model of capital accumulation in which individuals are equally skilled to be workers but differ in their abilities to manage a firm Given an exogenous profit sharing parameter, an individual chooses whether to be an employer or an employee in order to maximize his net income.
+It is shown that profit sharing can inhibit entrepreneurial initiatives, reducing the number of firms in operation, the aggregate output and the economy's long run capital stock.